(sorry for my voice in the audio, I have a little cold :)

 - Ich habe das Auto, das ich letzte Woche gekauft habe, “Enginelina Jolie” genannt.

-Here you could replace that by which.
+Here, you could replace that by which.

-The first example shows that not ALL pointing thats will translate to das.
+As you can see, not ALL pointing thats will translate to das.
 The correct translation depends on gender and case so it could very well be der, dem, die, den, doh! or damn…

 - Er hat gesagt, dass er um 10 anruft.